top of page

 TV Legend, Valarie Singleton OBE is joined by Rob Heard from the Older Drivers Forum, Henry Leonard from the AOP and Margaret Filey for a lively discussion about vision and driving.

-90% OF INFORMATION A DRIVER USES IS VISUAL
+Up to 90% OF INFORMATION A DRIVER USES IS VISUAL

 bottom of page